-As a first step, ClearScale implemented a secure and highly available external API that would translate calls, pass them to an internal API and return the results, which would be consumed by an external Vendor API.
+As a first step, ClearScale implemented a secure and highly available external API that would translate calls, pass them to an internal API, and return the results, which would be consumed by an external Vendor API.
 The project also required external call authorization to be implemented using API keys that would be generated manually by our client and provided to distributors.
-All these tasks needed to be accomplished in a very short period of time of 3-4 weeks.
+All these tasks needed to be accomplished in a very short period of time of three or four weeks.

 To create an improved delivery mechanism for our client’s data security products, ClearScale designed a serverless cloud architecture solution based on Amazon Web Services (AWS) Lambda.
 AWS Lambda is an event-driven, serverless architecture designed to help run code for almost any kind of application or backend service with no administration.
 This allows the creation of high availability, on-demand applications that respond to events and new information.

 AWS CloudFormation service was integrated as an easy way to create and manage AWS resources.
 With CloudFormation, our client could easily deploy and update an application template and the associated resources, or stack, using the AWS Management Console, AWS Command Line Interface, or via APIs.

 CloudFormation has two parts: a Lambda template and stack.
 A template is a JSON file that defines what AWS resources or non-AWS resources are required to run the application.

 The solution also made use of Amazon’s Virtual Private Cloud (VPC), giving our client total control over the virtual networking environment, including selection of a private IP address range, creation of subnets, network ACLs, configuration of route tables, and network gateways.